-Management training is focussed to meet the requirements of your managers.
+Management Training is focused to meet the requirements of your Managers.

-The first phase focussed on “Planning” which really sets the goals for every action of each sales person over a given month and how and when progress against agreed targets is reported.
-Leadership skills are vital when managing Sales People and there is an opportunity to measure the managers leanings towards being the “boss” as opposed to becoming an the inspirational leader that every good sales person would want to work for.
+The first phase focused on ‘Planning’, which really sets the goals for every action of each salesperson, over a given month, and how and when progress against agreed targets is reported.
+Leadership skills are vital when managing salespeople and there is an opportunity to measure the managers leanings towards being the ‘boss’ as opposed to becoming an inspirational leader that every good salesperson would want to work for.

-The second phase addresses the sales process and how a sales person must adapt his or her skills to match the demands and idiosyncrasies of every buyer.
-Identifying character traits and learning to be a good listener and show empathy with the buyer’s situation.
+The second phase addresses the sales process and how a salesperson must adapt his or her skills to match the demands and idiosyncrasies of every buyer.
+Identifying character traits and learning to be a good listener and showing empathy with the buyer’s situation.
 Next we cover presentation skills and how to highlight the features and benefits of any given product or service.
 This phase concludes with the key checkpoints to ensure a successful outcome to any tough negotiation process.

 - Getting your sales team organised to perform